Table of Contents

 - ITC Maurya is where world leaders like Barack Obama stay when in Delhi, and Bukhara, one of the hotel’s restaurants, is regularly voted the best restaurant in India.
 Is that enough reason for you?
 I wrote about my stay at ITC Maurya in 24 hours in hotel heaven.

-- Claridges is a good, comfortable choice if you are on a stricter budget.
-It’s located in South Delhi, has expansive grounds and lots of amenities including good restaurants.
+- The Claridges is a good, comfortable choice.
+It’s located in Central Delhi, has expansive grounds and lots of amenities including good restaurants.

 - The Park is centrally located and very sleek.
 Fun place for a night out.